If you’re interested in lakefront property, you may be put off by the idea of purchasing real estate on waters that might have boat restrictions.

 You might be surprised to know that nearly half of all boating accidents are related to alcohol use.
-This means you are actually more likely to encounter a drunken boater than you are an intoxicated motorist.
+You are more likely to encounter a drunken boater than you are an intoxicated motorist.
 Many states have enacted laws to deal with the dangers of drinking and boating, making it just as serious an offense as drinking and driving.
 The result is that your risk of being injured in a boating accident is greatly reduced.

 More boating accidents happen at night than during the day, which is why it is important to have restrictions on nighttime boating.
 A few of the things that will help make boating safer at night include: